Changing Your Child Support Court Order

-If your children have ever gotten public assistance (welfare), also get our packet called Serving Papers on the State.
+If your children have ever gotten public assistance (welfare), get our packet called How to Serve Papers on the State.

-*Some counties have Family Law Facilitator's offices in the county courthouses.
-Some family law facilitator offices have do-it-yourself packets on motions for adjustment and child support modifications that have the special rules and forms used by that county.
+*Some counties have Family Law Facilitator's offices in the courthouse.
+Some family law facilitators have do-it-yourself packets on motions for adjustment and child support modifications that have the special rules and forms that county uses.
 Get your local Family Law Facilitator's packet instead of using our do-it-yourself packets.
-To find out if your county has a Family Law Facilitator, check with your court clerk's office, or look at the list on our website: www.washingtonlawhelp.org.
+To find out if your county has a Family Law Facilitator, check with your court clerk, or look at the list on our website: www.washingtonlawhelp.org.

-Bailiff: A member of the judge or commissioner's staff who is in charge of courtroom procedure and security.
+Bailiff: A member of the judge's/commissioner's staff who is in charge of courtroom procedure and security.
 Sometimes called the "clerk."

 Calendar: The court's schedule of cases to be heard.
 Also called a Docket.

 Caption: The heading of each legal document.
-Has the name of the court, the names of the parties, the case number, and the name of the document itself.
+Has the court's name, the parties' names, the case number, and the name of the document itself.

 Certified Copy: A copy of a paper from a court file made by the court clerk.
 Has an official stamp on it.
-Usually, you must pay a fee for a certified copy.
+Usually, you must pay for a certified copy.

 Clerk of the Court: An officer of the court who handles clerical matters like keeping records, entering judgments and providing certified copies.
 Usually, there is one head clerk.
 Many people who work in the Clerk's Office are also clerks.
-Also, a judge or commissioner's assistance can be called clerks.
+A judge or commissioner's assistant can also be called clerks.

-Commissioner/Court Commissioner: Similar to a judge.
-Only makes decisions in to a particular subject matter.
+Commissioner/Court Commissioner: Like a judge.
+Only makes decisions in a particular type of case.
 Many counties have family law commissioners who decide cases only about family law.

 Continuance: Putting off your court hearing to a later date.

 Custody: The parent/person with whom the child lives most of the time has "custody" of the child.
-Washington uses the term "primary residential care" rather than "custody" in cases in which the children live with a parent.
+Washington uses the term "primary residential care" rather than "custody."

-Default Order: An order that you can get if the responding person does not respond on time.
-When a default order is entered, the person who filed the petition or motion usually gets everything that was asked for in the petition or motion.
+Default Order: An order you can get if the responding person does not respond on time.
+When a court enters a default order, the person who filed the petition/motion usually gets everything s/he asked for in the petition/motion.

 Dissolution: The legal word for divorce.

-Enter (an Order): A judge or commissioner enters an order when he or she signs the order and the order is filed with the Court Clerk.
+Enter (an Order): A judge or commissioner enters an order when s/he signs the order and it is filed with the Court Clerk.

 Ex Parte: Going before the court without notifying the other party.
-Some courts have special departments where motions without notice to the other party are heard, called ex parte departments.
+Some courts have special departments for hearing motions without notice to the other party, called ex parte departments.

 File/Filing: Giving court papers to the Court Clerk's office as part of a legal case.
-Court papers that are filed become part of the official records on your court case.
-You file court papers to start (or respond to) a legal case or motion.
+Filed court papers become part of the official records in your court case.
+You file court papers to start (or respond to) a case or motion.

-Impute/Imputing Income: Estimating or making up an income for a parent when that parent's income is unknown.
+Impute/Imputing Income: Estimating or making up an income for a parent whose income is unknown.
 You cannot use just any income.
-You must base the income on these, in the same order:
+You must base it on these, in order:

-- Full-time earnings at a past rate of pay based on incomplete or sporadic information; and
+Full-time earnings at a past rate of pay based on incomplete or sporadic information

-Full-time earnings at minimum wage in the jurisdiction where the parent lives if the parent has a recent history of minimum wage earnings, is coming off public assistance or other programs, has recently been released from jail/prison, or is a high school student.
+Full-time earnings at minimum wage in the jurisdiction where the parent lives, if s/he has a recent history of minimum wage earnings, is coming off public assistance or other programs, has recently been released from jail/prison, or is a high school student

-If you have none of the above information on the other person, use the Approximate Median Net Monthly Income table in the child support schedule.
+If you do not have any of the above information on the other person, use the Approximate Median Net Monthly Income table in the child support schedule.

 Jurisdiction: The court's authority to make decisions regarding certain people and issues.
 If a court does not have jurisdiction, it does not have the power to make orders.

-Motion: A request to the judge (or court commissioner) to make a decision about an issue (or issues) in a legal case.
+Motion: A request to the judge (or court commissioner) to make a decision about one or more issues in a legal case.
 Usually, one party in a legal case files a motion with the court.
 The other party has a chance to give the court a response.
-The judge or commissioner makes a written decision called an Order that both parties must follow.
+The judge or commissioner issues a written decision called an Order that both parties must follow.